cesun00/dev-neo/content/linux/kernel/task/organization.md

 ground  jobs cause a SIGTTOU signal to be generated, which suspends the job.
 When termi‐ nal keys that generate a signal (such as  the  interrupt  key,  normally  control-C)  are pressed, the signal is sent to the processes in the foreground job.

+Controlling terminal will

+Controlling terminal is very different from the terminal associated with `stdin` (if any) of a process.